sv4u/nhl-shots-per-goal-model/README.md

 	- [x] Write functions to calculate their spg
 	- [x] If possible, calculate spg for the following: locations, games, season
 - [ ] Skater Analysis
-	- [ ] Pick 15 skaters
+	- [x] Pick 15 skaters
-	- [ ] Write functions to subset their data
+	- [x] Write functions to subset their data
-	- [ ] Write functions to calculate their spg
+	- [x] Write functions to calculate their spg
-	- [ ] If possible, calculate spg for the following: locations, games, season
+	- [ ] If possible, calculate spg for the following: locations, ~games~, season
 - [ ] Positional Analysis
 	- [ ] Look at C, D, LW, RW
 	- [ ] Write functions to subset data in those positions